 Each year, a guest country is invited to share its Christmas traditions at the Montreux Marché de Noël.
 The guest country stalls are set up near the covered market and the Freddy Mercury statue.

 Children and Family-Friendly Marché de Noël à Montreux Christmas Market

 Children and families enjoy the various family-friendly stalls and play areas at the Christmas market in Montreux.
 In the upper floor of the covered market, children can color their own candles or bake Christmas cookies.

 The Village des Lutins (Elves Village) is a special section aimed at families with smaller children where it is possible to buy and participate in making gifts.

-The big wheel near the covered market is a big hit with children but on clear day adults will enjoy the fantastic views too.
-The bird eye views of Montreux are spectacular and depending on the weather may extend far over Lake Geneva and the nearby Alps.
+The big wheel near the covered market is a big hit with children but on a clear day, adults will enjoy the fantastic views too.
+The bird-eye views of Montreux are spectacular and depending on the weather may extend far over Lake Geneva and the nearby Alps.
 Chateau de Chillon can be seen for a few seconds while the big wheel is at its highest point.
 (Around CHF5 per ride.)